haosong8/website_sale_checkout_tos/README.md

 1. Go to **Website → Configuration → Settings**
 2. Scroll to the **"Checkout Terms & Conditions"** section
 3. Configure the following:
-   - **Enable Terms of Service**: Toggle to enable/disable the review dialog
+   - **Enable Terms of Service**: Toggle to enable/disable the acknowledgment checkbox
-   - **TOS Title**: Title displayed for the Terms of Service (e.g., "Terms & Conditions")
-   - **TOS Content**: Full TOS text with HTML formatting support
    - **TOS Version**: Version identifier (e.g., "v1.0", "2025-11-24")

 ## Usage

 ### For Customers

-1. On the cart summary the customer clicks **Review & Accept Terms**
+1. On the cart page, customers see a checkbox above the checkout button
-2. The dialog opens with the full terms; they tick the checkbox and click **Accept & Continue**
-3. The flow automatically redirects them to checkout/payment with proof of acceptance
-4. Orders cannot be placed without completing the dialog
+2. The checkbox states: "I acknowledge that I will sign the final terms and conditions with the sales quote."
+3. Customers must check the box before proceeding to checkout
+4. The checkout button is disabled until the checkbox is checked
+5. Final terms and conditions are signed with the sales quote (not displayed at checkout)

 ### For Administrators

-- View TOS acceptance status on sale orders:
+- View TOS acknowledgment status on sale orders:
-  - **TOS Accepted**: Boolean field indicating acceptance
+  - **TOS Accepted**: Boolean field indicating acknowledgment
-  - **TOS Accepted On**: Timestamp of acceptance
+  - **TOS Accepted On**: Timestamp of acknowledgment
-  - **TOS Version**: Version of TOS that was accepted
+  - **TOS Version**: Version of TOS that was acknowledged
-- TOS acceptance is logged in the order's message history
+- TOS acknowledgment is logged in the order's message history

 ## Technical Details

 ### Models Extended

-- `res.config.settings`: Added TOS configuration fields
+- `res.config.settings`: Added TOS configuration fields (enabled, version)
 - `sale.order`: Added `tos_accepted`, `tos_accepted_on`, and `tos_version` fields

 ### Controllers

-- `website_sale`: Extended to validate TOS acceptance and store acceptance data
+- `website_sale`: Extended to validate TOS acknowledgment and store acknowledgment data

 ### Views

 - Settings form: Added "Checkout Terms & Conditions" section
 - Sale order form: Added TOS fields for auditability
-- Payment page: Added TOS checkbox and modal/page integration
+- Payment page: Added TOS checkbox
+- Cart page: TOS checkbox injected via JavaScript

 ## Security

-- TOS fields on sale orders are read-only for standard users
+- TOS fields on sale orders are read-only for standard users (managers can edit)
 - Configuration is restricted to system administrators
-- Controller validation prevents bypassing TOS acceptance
+- Controller validation prevents bypassing TOS acknowledgment

 ## Integration with Other Modules

 This module is designed to work alongside other ecommerce modules:

-- **Window Order Status**: TOS acceptance can be viewed in order status views
+- **Window Order Status**: TOS acknowledgment can be viewed in order status views
-- **Window Website Deposit**: TOS acceptance is required before deposit payment
+- **Window Website Deposit**: TOS acknowledgment is required before deposit payment
 - Works with any product type (windows, flooring, etc.)

 ## Support

 For issues or questions, please contact your system administrator or refer to the module documentation.